baomidou/mybatis-plus-doc/src/content/docs/en/resources/snowy.md

 ### Product Introduction

-Snowy is China's first national cryptographic frontend-backend separated rapid development platform, adopting Vue3+AntDesignVue3 + Vite+SpringBoot+Mp+HuTool+SaToken.
-It integrates national cryptographic encryption/decryption plugins, achieving true "inseparable" frontend-backend separation in a separated framework.
+Snowy is China's first national cryptographic algorithm-enabled rapid development platform with frontend-backend separation architecture.
+It adopts Vue3 + AntDesignVue3 + Vite + SpringBoot + Mp + HuTool + SaToken.
+Integrated with national cryptographic encryption/decryption plugins, it truly achieves "inseparable encryption" in frontend-backend separation frameworks.
 Simultaneously, it supports adaptation to domestic hardware, middleware, and databases, making it your optimal choice.

-The official website offers enterprise edition plugins such as workflow, multi-tenancy, multi-data sources, and Vue3 form designer for flexible use.
+The official website provides enterprise edition plugins including workflow, multi-tenancy, multiple data sources, Vue3 form designer, and more for flexible use.

 > PS: The Combined Edition (Mp Enterprise Edition + Snowy Enterprise Edition) refers to joint authorization from both parties, offering better value than purchasing separately.